joeyjoey1234/Pterodactyl-BeampMP-Eggie/README.txt

 lol
 Inspired by VanishedMC

-only thing borrowed was the Egg Variables
+only thing borrowed was the Egg Variables cuz im to lazy to type that shit